pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The :func:`~eventsourcing.domain.Aggregate._trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the domain event object.
+The :func:`~eventsourcing.domain.Aggregate._trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
 As with the :func:`~eventsourcing.domain.Aggregate._create` method, the event object will be constructed with these arguments, and so any extra arguments must be matched by the expected values of the event class.
 For example ``what: str`` on the ``SomethingHappened`` event class in the